 League City Domestic Violence Lawyer

+Domestic violence is a pattern of abusive behavior in any relationship used by one partner to gain or maintain power and control over another intimate partner.
 Domestic violence allegations in League City need to be taken extremely seriously, and it is critical to begin working with an attorney on your case as quickly as possible.
+Domestic violence is considered a crime under Texas law, and it can have both civil and criminal consequences.
 Even if you believe that your current or ex spouse doesn’t have any evidence to support a request for a protective order, or if you know that you acted in self defense, you will need to have some dedicated and experienced family law attorneys on your side.

 The Law Offices of Tad Nelson & Associates have a local office right here in League City, TX!
 We can talk with you today about your circumstances and how best to go about your domestic violence cases.
+Local government bodies, such as the city council, have the authority to enact ordinances that address issues related to domestic violence in the community.
 We are a specialty law firm that practices many legal services and represents clients in both family law and criminal law cases, which means we understand the wide range of civil and criminal implications of domestic violence accusations.
 Do not wait to get in touch with us to avoid serious consequences that could affect your divorce case, child custody proceedings, and your criminal record.

 Domestic Violence is a Significant Public Health and Safety Concern

 According to research cited by the Texas Advocacy Project, approximately one in three people in the state will experience domestic violence at some point during their lifetime.
-While women have long been disproportionate victims of intimate partner violence, both men and women can endure (and commit) domestic abuse.
+While women have long been disproportionately victimized by intimate partner violence, both men and women can endure (and commit) domestic abuse.
 All allegations of domestic abuse must be taken seriously.

 Of course, not all allegations of domestic violence are legitimate.
 The reality is that exaggerated or outright false allegations of domestic violence are made against people in Texas.
 It is imperative that any false, exaggerated, misleading, or other unjustified allegations of domestic violence in League City are addressed in a proactive manner.